Who we are

 Emily & Travis

 Hi, I’m Emily, a non-traditional taxidermist in Southwest Michigan.
-My story starts as a young girl with a ton of family members, including parents, grandparents, great grand parents, and even great great grand parents!
-I came into this world with a ton of support and love waiting for me, but with that also comes a lot of loss through the years.
+My story starts as a young girl with a ton of family members and friends.
+I came into this world with a lot of support and love waiting for me, but with that also comes a lot of loss through the years.
 My mother was a caregiver, so I spent a lot of time as a child in nursing homes and hospitals while she took care of our family.
 Death was explained to me for the first time at the young age of 3, but was never expressed in a way that made me view it negatively.
 It was simply a part of life.
 You cannot have life without death…

 Covid hit our world full force, and took me out of my role as a CNA entirely.
 I took this time to work on one of my hobbies, non-traditional taxidermy.
 Once things calmed down in a year or two, though, I ended up applying to a funeral home.
 For a handful of months, I was transporting the deceased, helping prepare for open casket viewings, assisting with holding funerals and doing general upkeep on the funeral home itself.
-Unfortunately, it turns out the funeral industry is quite competitive, which didn't sit right with me.
+Unfortunately, the funeral industry didn’t sit right with me.
 I ended up leaving and going into inpatient psychiatric care as an assistant.

 I spent 5 years doing inpatient psych before my husband, Travis, voiced his concerns about my safety.
 It was true, this was not a safe job at all, and I had already been put in some very bad situations that could have compromised my health.
 “Why don’t you just put in your two weeks and focus on your taxidermy?
 It seems to make you happier, and surely you could make some sort of business out of it?”